 Another factor to consider is the type of rehabilitation that patients are undergoing.
 Some rehabilitation efforts will benefit more from increased intensity than others.
-For example, Webb and Glueckauf (1994) found that patients who had greater involvement in goal-setting maintained their improvements at study follow-up; in contrast, those with low involvement in their goal setting showed a decline in the number of goals attained.
+For example, Webb and Glueckauf (1994) found that patients who had greater involvement in goal-setting maintained their improvements at study follow-up.
+In contrast, those with low involvement in their goal setting showed a decline in the number of goals attained.
 Not surprisingly, it is beneficial to have a more intense patient involvement in this case, as it ensures the goals are meaningful, and thus the motivation of the patient is increased.

 It could also be true that the effectiveness of increased rehabilitation intensity likely depends on the site where the patient is receiving care.
 If the rehabilitation institution has limited access to resources, this may reduce the efficacy of higher intensity rehabilitation.
-In a 2-center RCT by Sheil et al. (2001) patients in the intervention group received additional therapy from a health care professional (a rehabilitation nurse at one center and an occupational therapist at the other) who provided these extra services as necessary.
-The authors found that patients receiving additional therapy made improvements at discharge on both the functional independence measure and the functional assessment measure; however, these improvements were facility specific.
-While the larger facility showed greater functional improvements and reduced length of stay in the intensive therapy group compared to the standard therapy group, this was not the case at the smaller facility.
-The intensive group at the smaller facility showed no significant improvements in functional scores or length of stay.
-These results may be related to the amount of staffing and resources available to the patients; the larger center could have incorporated intensive therapy more easily due to resource availability..
+In a 2-center RCT by Shiel et al. (2001), patients in the intervention group received more intense therapy through the addition of a health care professional (a rehabilitation nurse at one center and an occupational therapist at the other) who provided these extra services as requested by the team.
+The authors found that, in all domains of the FIM and FAM, the intervention group showed accelerated functional progress when compared to the control group.
+Interestingly, this did not translate into a shorter length of stay for the intervention group.
+This may have been related to the long length of stay that was observed in the Southampton intervention group.
+Length of stay was significantly shorter for both the routine and intervention groups treated at Poole.
+Importantly, as a result of staffing levels, the mean amount of therapy provided to both subgroups at Poole was significantly greater than that at Southampton.
 In another study, two rehabilitation sites, one in Denmark and the other in the USA, were compared (Hart et al., 2016).
 While the Denmark site provided significantly more rehabilitation services for functional and emotional components, no significant differences in functional or emotional outcomes were found at 12 months post TBI.
 However, this study tracked both inpatient and outpatient rehabilitation services for 1 year post TBI, thus the effect of inpatient rehabilitation intensity alone could not be determined.
 It is also worth noting that although controlled for in the analysis, the Denmark group had significantly higher injury severity upon admission.